<- Back to projects

 Svelte JavaScript GitHub Issues GitHub Pages sirv

-Issueage was the original engine behind my personal portfolio and an early experiment in turning GitHub itself into a publishing platform.
+It was the original engine behind this very portfolio before the rewrite to Jekyll — an early experiment in bending GitHub’s own primitives (Issues, Actions, Pages) into a complete publishing pipeline.